 Dehydrated skin is often misdiagnosed or over treated in skincare.
 Many think it requires piling on heavy-duty moisturizers.
 But that may not be the best approach.
 Not all dehydrated skin is classified as dry.
 Skin that is both dry and oily is actually evidence of chronically dehydrated skin.

 Let's look at more ways to hydrate the skin.

-An essence is always clear and feels more like water because it's primary ingredient will be water, or water-like ingredients, for immediately hydrating benefits.
+An essence is always clear and feels more like water because its primary ingredient will be water, or water-like ingredients, for immediate hydrating benefits.
 An essence may have a hint of viscosity but will still feel watery.
 An essence will contain active ingredients, such as various forms of hyaluronic acid, as well as other healing and nourishing ingredients in a super lightweight water-based formula.

 A serum is a product with a high concentration of active ingredients with a formula designed to treat a specific issue like dark spots, brightening, damaged skin, or advanced anti-aging.

 While a serum feels lighter than a moisturizer in viscosity, it is much more powerful than a moisturizer.
-Because most serums typically are not for the purpose of hydration, it must be followed with a moisturizer.
-Some high performance serums will offer hydration but it should still be followed with a moisturizer to balance skin.
+Because most serums typically are not for the purpose of hydration, they must be followed with a moisturizer.
+Some high-performance serums will offer hydration, but it should still be followed with a moisturizer to balance skin.

 Next is choosing an essence or a serum containing the active ingredients necessary to treat your particular needs.

 And finally, you may want to use a serum when the skin condition is more severe or more advanced anti-aging is required.

 Using an essence may be a better choice if you have a less severe condition or sensitive skin.

 TIP: Using both an essence and a serum can help the serum penetrate better and therefore improve the benefits of the serum.